MingX1ao/Various_Classes_Reports/README.md

-# Various_Lab_Report
+# Various_Class_Report
-This is SJTU's classes LAB REPORTs.
+This is SJTU's classes LAB REPORTs and HOMEWORKs.
 I defend your right to do something more meaningful, so feel free to use the contents of this repository.

 # Existing classes